-Literary friendships between the greatest voices in literature have been celebrated by readers for as long as we’ve been aware of them.
+Friendships between the greatest voices in literature have been celebrated by readers for as long as we’ve been aware of them.
 From Charles Dickens and Wilkie Collins to F. Scott Fitzgerald and Ernest Hemingway’s tumultuous friendship to C.S.
 Lewis and J.R.R.
-Tolkien’s lasting friendship that led to the founding of the literary discussion group The Inklings, these friendships have been well documented throughout history.
+Tolkien’s lasting friendship that led to the founding of the literary discussion group The Inklings, these relationships have been well documented throughout history.
 We know about the camaraderie, support, artistic challenge, and (mostly) friendly competition these friendships provided the writers in them.
 But what do all of these writers have in common?

 They’re men.

 Though perhaps thought to not exist in any notable respect or thought to be lost to the mists of time, friendships between classic female writers were actually more common than many would first imagine.
 And yet we don’t talk about them.
 They’re hardly well known and therefore aren’t celebrated or revered the same way some of the friendships between favorite male writers are.
-The reasons behind this lack of attention on these female friendships is surely complex.
+The reasons behind this lack of attention on these female friendships is complex.
 Throughout history, friendships between women were often discouraged by husbands, fathers, and other men in positions of authority over women.
 Though there were periods when this attitude shifted (Victorian England, for example, when female friendships were encouraged and bordered on romantic), history has largely been unkind to friendships between women.
 To keep women isolated, to keep them more emotionally reliant on the men in their lives—the reasons are as numerous as they are complex.
 However, women—and writers among them—kept these friendships hidden and active, finding all the companionship, challenge, and support in each other that men found within their friendships.

 Further Reading: Girl Talk: What Science Can Tell Us About Female Friendship